RSS

 Defect Fixes

-• Fixed an issue when a scanned image would not correctly report a vulnerability detected in kernel-headers package.
+• Fixed an issue where a scanned image would not correctly report a vulnerability detected in kernel-headers packages.

-• Fixed a Secure scanning issue when an image was scanned by multiple sources (i.e. Inline Scanner and Node Analyzer) and the UI would redirect the user to the incorrect source.
+• Fixed a Secure scanning issue where an image was scanned by multiple sources, such as Inline Scanner and Node Analyzer, and the UI would redirect the user to the incorrect source.

-• Fixed a Team Scope issue in Secure when the agent.tag.accountid scope was configured and users could not see Host scanning results.
+• Fixed a Team Scope issue in Secure where the agent.tag.accountid scope was configured and users could not see Host scanning results.

-• Updated the Secure Only on-premise setting for aggregation interval set to 60 seconds to help reduce the number of “stream resetting” log warnings in the Sysdig backend.
+• Updated the Secure Only on-premises setting for aggregation interval set to 60 seconds to help reduce the number of stream resetting log warnings in the Sysdig backend.

 5.1.3 Hotfix Release, September 2022